-Mobile & Smartphone Locks – The Future of Commercial Entry Access
+Mobile & Smartphone Locks – Technology for Commercial Entry Access

 It seems that smartphones are capable of doing something new every day, from translating speech to monitoring your heart.
 Now, you can use applications on your phone to remotely lock and unlock doors from wherever you are.

 With the added security and convenience that today’s mobile technology provides, smartphone locking systems are rapidly becoming the standard of commercial entry and access.

 How Smart Locks Work

 In recent years, remote keyless systems have become the norm for most car owners; imagine the same technology applied to your business with the added benefit of being able to control the locks remotely and monitor who is entering and exiting from your smartphone.